CodeYourFuture/syllabus-archive/html-css/week-02/lesson.md

 Finally, we wrap all of our styles for this media query in brackets (`{` and `}`), just like a CSS rule.

 > **Exercise:** Working in pairs, reduce the size of the "Bikes for Refugees" text so that it fits on a small screen (`320px`).
 But make sure it increases in size on larger screens.
 > **Exercise:** The two buttons in the jumbotron don't fit on the same line on small screens around `320px` wide.
 Can you adjust their size so that they fit on the same line?

-## Content Layout: Flexbox
+## Flexbox

-Flexbox is a name for a set of CSS layout rules which are supported in newer browsers.
+Flexbox is a name for a set of CSS layout rules which are supported in newer browsers for **Content Layout**.
 They allow you to apply rules to elements to place them side-by-side and re-arrange them.
 You just specify how you want your elements arranged and the browser will scale this arrangement depending on the screen size and device used for viewing.

 Most flexbox rules are applied to the container, to tell it how to arrange its children.
 However, there are some rules that can be applied to children as well.